Professional training and charter captains.

 He currently holds a USCG 100-ton Master Captains License and is authorized to teach USCG Merchant Mariner courses, including Operator of Uninspected Passenger Vessel (OUPV or 6-Pack) and Master Captains courses.
 He is trained as a first responder and maintains first aid and CPR certifications.

 Tess’s passion for sailing began in Maine’s Casco Bay at the age of 5.
 Growing up, she summered in Rhode Island where she sailed dinghy boats out of the Newport Yacht Club on Narragansett Bay.
 In High School, Tess spent much of her time on the water as a coxswain for the varsity boys crew team and coaching the middle school team which further honed her skills reading the wind and maneuvering big vessels.
-She joined NESC as a basic keelboat instructor and office administrator in the summer of her junior year.
-Enjoying the work and people, Tess made the decision to take a gap year before attending college to join NESC for their winter season in the BVI.
+Tess holds her ASA Basic Keelboat Instructor credentials and has taught for Swain's sister company in Rhode Island, New England Sailing Center, for three years.

-Tess is an ASA Basic Keelboat instructor, and is enrolled to attend Eckerd College in the Fall of 2022 where she will study marine science and business administration.
+Tess is attending Eckerd College where she is studying marine science and business administration.
 In her spare time, she can be found surfing with her friends.
 We look forward to Tess's return to teaching our Basic Keelboat classes this coming season.

 Mike is a career mariner with extensive sailing experience and over 30 years in the offshore industry.
 He’s worked in over 40 countries in all corners of the globe.
 Mike holds degrees from Massachusetts Maritime Academy and Cornell University with extensive training, managerial experience and certifications in all aspects of marine operations including navigation, offshore survival, radio operations, mooring analysis, anchor handling, stability and trim, bridge resource management, maritime security and QHSE (Quality, Health, Safety and Environment).